 Code EHT • 20 Days •

 Embark on a journey in the highlands of the Everest region with the professional guidance of the Himalayan Trekking Team.
 Many people think that trekking in the Himalayas is reserved only for the skilled mountaineers.
 The truth is quite different though!
 Everest High Passes Trek is fit for both new trekking enthusiasts and people with climbing experience who can use this trip as an introductory exercise before embarking on a more challenging route.

 During your Everest High Passes Trek you have to pass From Kongma La, Chola passes and the mystical Tengboche monastery, the glacial Gokyo lake, Kalapattar.
-This trek offers the best views of the Everest and of course the Everest Base Camp, one of the most famous locations on the planet. and highest point in the World.
+This trek offers the best views of the Everest and of course the Everest Base Camp, one of the most famous locations on the planet. and the highest point in the World.

-For travellers interested in observing the majesty of Everest and embarking on a high altitude journey, the Everest High Passes trek is highly recommended any more information about Everest High Passes Trek call us Now +977-9851032316 (24×7).
+For travelers interested in observing the majesty of Everest and embarking on a high altitude journey, the Everest High Passes trek is highly recommended.

 DAY 1 – Arrival at Kathmandu